josiahcameron/Stride/README.md

-Stride is a full-stack website that propels you to reach your goals with a focus on self-accountability.
-Keep completing your daily habits (or steps) to level up and add more as you make strides toward your goals!
+Stride is a full-stack habit-tracking web application that propels you to reach your goals with a focus on self-accountability.
+Keep completing your daily goals to level up and add more as you make strides toward your best self!

 Objectives/Outcomes: